VimukthiRandika1997/VimukthiRandika1997/README.md

 Beyond my core expertise, I like experimenting with such technologies as Rust, TypeScript, and modern frontend frameworks. 💡

-Having worked within different international teams I've contributed to the development of various products in such domains as Finance, Transportation, and Marketing. 🌍
+Having worked within different international teams I've contributed to the development of various products in such domains as Warehouse Logistics, E-commerce, Finance, etc. 🌍

 Currently, I serve as a Machine Learning Engineer at Rabot.us. 💻